 Which Type of Pork is Best for Pulled Pork?

 Any cut of pork that has large amounts of connective tissue will make great pulled pork.
-Pork shoulder or Boston butt are the ideal cuts that creates the most tender, shreddable type of pulled pork.
+A whole pork shoulder or Boston butt are the ideal cuts (and very common cuts) that creates the most tender, shreddable type of pulled pork.
 But, you can use any cut that has a high fat content.